Rav Chaim Lifshitz

 Glossary

-Born in Israel and trained in the great analytical traditions of the Lithuanian Yeshivas, Rav Lifshitz is a scion of the scholarly dynasties of the Lithuanian Torah world.
-Rav Lifshitz represents Torah Judaism – the authentic spirit of Torah as taught by the great sages of the Lithuanian and Chassidic schools.
+Born in Israel and trained in the great analytical traditions of the Lithuanian Yeshivas, Rabbi Lifshitz was a scion of the scholarly dynasties of the Lithuanian Torah world.
+Rabbi Lifshitz represented Torah Judaism – the authentic spirit of Torah as taught by the great sages of the Lithuanian and Chassidic schools.

-His gifted father, a close student of the Chofetz Chaim and one of the great scholars of the Lomzhe and Chevron yeshivas, taught him his first Torah.
-As a growing child, he "sheltered in the shade" of the Chazon Ish, and drank of his wisdom.
-He served as “right hand” to Rav Yechiel Yaakov Weinberg zatsal, author of the shutim series, Sridei Eish.
-Rav Lifshitz participated closely in the writing and editing of these responsa.
+He learned his first Torah from his gifted father, a close student of the Hafetz Haim and one of the great scholars of the Lomzhe and Hebron yeshivas.
+As a growing child, he "sheltered in the shade" of the Hazon Ish and drank of his wisdom.
+He served as “right hand” to Rabbi Yechiel Yaakov Weinberg, of blessed memory, author of the responsa series, Sridei Eish, participating closely in the writing and editing of these responsa.

 Sadnat Enosh is an independent institution, unaffiliated with any organizational frameworks or educational institutions.

-Bishaim omrom, Rav Lifshitz acknowledges the theoretical influences of pioneering developmental psychologist Jean Piaget, his teacher at the University of Geneva for six years.
-Piaget taught the idea of Structuralism: Aspiring to achieve balance between opposing vectors.
+Rabbi Lifshitz's teachings have always acknowledged the influence of pioneering developmental psychologist Jean Piaget, his teacher at the University of Geneva for six years, whose theory of structuralism -- aspiring to achieve balance between opposing vectors -- contributed to Rabbi Lifshitz's methodology:

-Height, meaning spirituality, is the third dimension and the dominant factor: The spiritual dimension of height determines the direction, organizational pattern and goals for the other factors.
-Organization - prioritization - is counted as being of greater importance than balance in the Jewish perception; organization is a guideline of Jewish psychology as formulated by Rav Lifshitz.
+Height -- that is to say, spirituality -- is the third dimension and the dominant factor.
+The spiritual dimension of height determines the direction, organizational pattern and goals for all the other factors.
+Organization -- in the sense of prioritization -- is considered to be more important than balance in the Jewish perception.
+Organization is one of the guidelines of Jewish psychology as formulated by Rabbi Lifshitz.

-Not sufficing with these theoretical formulations, Rav Lifshitz has developed a comprehensive methodology out of these theories that has produced a unique system of diagnostic and counseling techniques.
+However, The Human Workshop does not suffice with theoretical formulations.
+Rabbi Lifshitz developed a comprehensive methodology out of these theories, which has generated a unique system of diagnostic and counseling techniques.

 Home